Workflows

 Best for:

-• Situations requiring judgment about which agents to involve
+• Situations requiring adaptive judgment about which agents to involve

 Example: A customer inquiry workflow where: